Sponsor

 Collin Campbell

-Collin is a native of the Bay Area, where he attended the University of California, Berkeley and worked for the San Francisco Chronicle, KALW and Southern California Public Radio.
-In 2006, he reported on the Mexican presidential election for NPR News, PRI’s The World, Marketplace and the Houston Chronicle.
-He’s lived in eight apartments across four of the five boroughs, and now calls Brooklyn home.
+Collin is a California native, where he attended the University of California, Berkeley and worked for the San Francisco Chronicle, KALW, Weekend America and Southern California Public Radio.
+In 2006, he reported on the Mexican presidential election for NPR News, The World, Marketplace and the Houston Chronicle.

 Collin Campbell appears in the following: